-A number of studies have conducted interviews with eligible families which directly ask the reason for nonparticipation.
-Eurofound (2015) reported the results of surveys in several countries asking eligible nonrecipients why they were not participating.
-The most common reason given was "lack of knowledge," corresponding to an information problem, but large percentages also reported "do not need the benefit, can get along without it," signaling that income off welfare was sufficient to meet their needs.
-But another large percent reported application "would take too much time," "offices are too far way," and similar application and participation cost factors.
-Many also reported stigma-related reasons, both internal ("it would feel like begging") and external ("it would not be good if participation were known around the neighborhood").
+A number of studies have conducted interviews with eligible families which directly ask the reason for non-participation.
+Eurofound (2015) reported the results of surveys in several countries asking eligible non-recipients why they were not participating.
+The most common reason given was "lack of knowledge," corresponding to an information problem, but large percentages also reported "do not need the benefit, can get along without it," signalling that income off welfare was sufficient to meet their needs.
+But another large percent reported that application "would take too much time," "offices are too far way," and similar application and participation cost factors.
+Many also reported stigma-related reasons, both internal ("it would feel like begging") to external ("it would not be good if participation were known around the neighborhood").
 Gustafsson (2002) found in a survey in Sweden that application would be more likely if more others were also on the program, making it more acceptable to be a recipient.
-Daponte et al. (1999) asked a small sample of low-income families in one US city who were seemingly eligible for the US SNAP program but were not recipients why they had not applied.
+Daponte et al. (1999) asked a small sample of low income families in one U.S. city who were seemingly eligible for the U.S. SNAP program but were not recipients why they had not applied.
 The majority said that applying was "too much hassle" and "not worth it," and very few cited stigma-related reasons.
-Stuber and Kronebusch (2004) and Stuber and Schlesinger (2006) asked questions about stigma to eligible nonparticipants in the US TANF and Medicaid programs and found stigma to be an important reason for non-take-up.
+Stuber and Kronebusch (2004) and Stuber and Schlesinger (2006) asked